 — u/Anonymous

-Behind every fake application cycle is a real person — someone losing sleep, savings, and sometimes their home.
+Behind every fake application cycle is a real person — someone losing hope, savings, and sometimes their home.

 Mental health researchers have started documenting an alarming rise in job search burnout, depression, and suicidal ideation, all tied directly to endless ghosting and false hope.